Pokemon Go Team Rocket Grunt lineups & counters (May 2023)

 Fire-type Pokemon can wipe most of this Grunt’s Pokemon, but Lapras can complicate things.
 The same goes for Rock types.
 So Fighting-type Pokemon can really shine here against Lapras and the rest of this lineup.

-Victory reward: Shadow Swinub, Alolan Vulpix, or Alolan Sandshrew encounter.
+Victory reward: Shadow Swinub or Snorunt encounter.

 “Coiled and ready to strike!”